 And secondly, I lost my 38 year old wife to cancer when our children were very young.
 Had the cancer been diagnosed earlier, she would probably still be alive.
 I have spent a long time learning and thinking about what factors may contribute to the onset of cancer, and other diseases, and what practical common-sense things we can do in our lives to mitigate them.
 And, of course, the advantages of early diagnosis.

 It’s also worth thinking about the advances being made in medicine; especially in health monitoring and early diagnosis.
 For me this is very exciting as I believe it will save many people from a great deal of suffering.

 *Please note, I am not a medical professional.
-Sleep disorders are wide-ranging and complex.
-The only people who can give you meaningful medical advice and treatment are trained medical professionals.
-This website and associated content is provided as a series of guidelines and suggestions for you to choose what you think works for you in a general sense.
-The information provided is based on what is known to work., it is mainly mainstream and practical in nature.
+Sleep disorders are wide-ranging and complex and the best source for meaningful medical advice and treatment is trained medical professionals.
+This website and associated content is provided to increase awareness about the link between sleep and health.
+The information provided is based on what is known to work and is mainly mainstream and practical in nature.